StevensND/ghidra-port-mods-guide/Ghidra/GhidraFinalSteps.md

 Click on each of the results that the Search Memory tab gave you and look for a similar structure.
 In my case it's the second result `710193e484`: I will focus on the purple color.
 We have: stp, str, mov, ldrb, mov, cbz etc etc. **At the top** we will see a section called **FUNCTION** surrounded by * and below that a **LAB section** where we will find adrp, mov, ldr, str, ldr, ldr, ldr etc etc.

-Click on the image below and zoom it.
+**Click on the image below and zoom it**.
 Left side it's 1.1.2 and right side it's 1.2.0

 ![imagen](https://i.imgur.com/XixhSgr.png)